Medicare Recoupment Lawyer

 - Hearing by an Administrative Law Judge (ALJ) in the Office of Medicare Hearings and Appeals;

-- Review by the Medicare Appeals Counsel; and
+- Review by the Medicare Appeals Council; and

 - Judicial Review in Federal District Court.

 During the appeals process, CMS and its contractors are subject to certain limitations.
 When a valid first- or second-level appeal is received on an overpayment, CMS and MACs cannot recoup the overpayment until the decision on the redetermination and/or reconsideration is made.
 There are other certain applicable timetables which apply in such situations; therefore, the guidance of experienced legal counsel is important to protect your interest.

 Also, it must be remembered that in the event a Medicare overpayment collection has been initiated, there will oftentimes be an investigation concurrently ongoing by the OIG for False Claims Act violations and/or fraud and abuse violations.
 Therefore, utilizing counsel that is familiar with each of these applicable regulations and who has had experience in dealing with the OIG and with Novitas is critical for the protection of your rights.

 From establishing sound practices and compliance to handling overpayment audits, requests for recoupment, appeals, and investigations over fraud, waste, and abuse, our legal team at Hendershot Cowart P.C. is equipped with the experience, insight, and resources to effectively provide all medical practices with the comprehensive counsel and tailored representation they need.

 Our firm represents providers during all phases of audits, including those conducted by Medicare Audit Contractors (MAC) and Recovery Auditor Contractors (RAC) for overpayments, and Unified Program Integrity Contractors (UPIC), which specialize in investigating Medicare fraud.
 This includes guidance through matters involving demands for recoupment, which persist even when fraud investigations are initiated.